Michael Milken

 Michael Robert Milken (born July 4, 1946) is an American financier.
 He is known for his role in the development of the market for high-yield bonds ("junk bonds"), which led to his reputation as the "Junk Bond King", and his conviction and sentence following a guilty plea on felony charges for violating U.S. securities laws.
 Milken's compensation while head of the high-yield bond department at Drexel Burnham Lambert in the late 1980s exceeded $1 billion over a four-year period, a record for U.S. income at that time.
-With a net worth of $6 billion as of 2022, he is among the richest people in the world.

 Milken was indicted for racketeering and securities fraud in 1989 in an insider trading investigation.
 In a plea bargain, he pleaded guilty to securities and reporting violations but not to racketeering or insider trading.
-Milken was sentenced to ten years in prison, fined $600 million (although his personal website claims $200 million) and permanently barred from the securities industry by the U.S. Securities and Exchange Commission.
+Milken was sentenced to ten years in prison, fined $600 million (although his personal website claims $200 million), and permanently barred from the securities industry by the U.S. Securities and Exchange Commission.
 His sentence was later reduced to two years for cooperating with testimony against his former colleagues and for good behavior.
 Milken was pardoned by President Donald Trump in February 2020.

 Milken is a co-founder of the Milken Family Foundation, chairman of the Milken Institute, and founder of medical philanthropies funding research on melanoma, cancer, and other life-threatening diseases.
 A prostate cancer survivor, Milken has devoted significant resources to research on the disease.

 Early life and education

 Milken was born into a middle-class Jewish family in Encino, California.

-He graduated from Birmingham High School where he was the head cheerleader and worked while in school at a diner.
+He graduated from Birmingham High School where he was the head cheerleader and worked at a diner while in school.
 His classmates included future Disney president Michael Ovitz and actresses Sally Field and Cindy Williams.
-In 1968, he graduated from the University of California, Berkeley with a BS with highest honors.
+In 1968, he graduated from the University of California, Berkeley, with a BS with highest honors.
 He was elected to Phi Beta Kappa and was a member of the Sigma Alpha Mu fraternity.
-He received his MBA from the Wharton School of the University of Pennsylvania.
+He then received his MBA from the Wharton School of the University of Pennsylvania.
 While at Berkeley, Milken was influenced by credit studies authored by W. Braddock Hickman, a former president of the Federal Reserve Bank of Cleveland, who noted that a portfolio of non-investment grade bonds offered "risk-adjusted" returns greater than that of an investment-grade portfolio.